-Patrol car marriage proposal
+Police officer proposes with the help of his brothers in blue

 EXETER, Pa. — Police lights flashed on Wednesday night as patrol cars from Exeter, West Wyoming, Pittston, and West Pittston surrounded a home in Exeter with a spotlight shining.

-“I thought someone ran a stop sign or there was an accident, I didn't know what to think,” neighbor Shirley Micnicoski said.
+"I thought someone ran a stop sign, or there was an accident, I didn't know what to think," neighbor Shirley Micnicoski said.

 However, as neighbors looked on, the purpose of the visit became more clear.